awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleDown.md

 1. Scale your current replication group up to the new node type using the `ModifyRedplicationGroup` ElastiCache API action and with the following parameters\.
    + `ReplicationGroupId` – the name of the replication group\.
-   + `CacheNodeType` – the new, larger node type of the cache clusters in this replication group\.
+   + `CacheNodeType` – the new, smaller node type of the cache clusters in this replication group\.
 This value must be one of the instance types returned by the `ListAllowedNodeTypeModifications` action in step 1\.
    + `CacheParameterGroupName` – \[Optional\] Use this parameter if you are using `reserved-memory` to manage your cluster's reserved memory\.
 Specify a custom cache parameter group that reserves the correct amount of memory for your new node type\.
 If you are using `reserved-memory-percent` you can omit this parameter\.
    + `ApplyImmediately` – Set to `true` to causes the scale\-up process to be applied immediately\.
 To postpone the scale\-down process to the next maintenance window, use `ApplyImmediately``=false`\.